titu1994/Image-Super-Resolution/README.md

 The model weights are already provided, therefore simply running :<br>
 `python main.py "imgpath"`, where imgpath is a full path to the image.

 The default model is SRCNN, which underperforms compared to the Expanded SRCNN.
+To switch models,<br>
-To switch models, `python main.py "imgpath" --model="esr"`, default being `--model='sr'`.
+`python main.py "imgpath" --model="esr"`, default being `--model='sr'`.

 If the scaling factor needs to be altered then :<br>